zabkwak/resting-squirrel/README.md

 **sendError(code = options.defaultError.statusCode, message = options.defaultError.message, errorCode = options.defaultError.code)** Sets the code as http code and sends the Error instance.

 #### Reserved GET parameters
-This parameters are updating behaviour of the current request.
+This parameters are updating behavior of the current request.
 **nometa** If meta is enabled in config this parameter will disable it.
 **pretty** JSON response is printed for human reading.

 ## Time out
 If timeout option (global or endpoint) is set the execution process is killed in the first possible moment (some lifecycle methods are still called).
-If the timeout occured during the endpoint callback execution the execution is still in process but the event `timeout` is called to the `express.Request.on` method.
+If the timeout occurred during the endpoint callback execution the execution is still in process but the event `timeout` is called to the `express.Request.on` method.
 ```javascript
 app.get(0, '/timeout', { timeout: 500 }, (req, res, next) => {
     const timeout = setTimeout(() => {